Leap-Group/leap-ferret-wordpress-plugin/README.txt

 == Installation ==

+1. Download the plugin
-1. Upload `wordpress-sentry.php` to the `/wp-content/plugins/` directory
+1. Upload the `ferret` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the settings page through `Settings -> Ferret Settings` and enter your Sentry DSN and Project ID

+Alternatively, search for `ferret` in the plugin directory through the WordPress plugin admin dashboard.

 == Changelog ==